cherylchng-oss/T03/README.md

 ---

 # AI Declaration
-Some parts of this project, including code snippets (HTML, CSS, JavaScript), written explanations, and text for the README, were generated or improved using **GenAI (ChatGPT)**.
+Some parts of this project, including code snippets (HTML, CSS, JavaScript), were generated or improved using GenAI.
 All AI-assisted content was reviewed, adapted, and verified by the author to ensure accuracy and relevance.